oskardudycz/WebApiWith.NET/README.md

 #### Log Events

-The other option for grouping logs are log events.
+The other option for grouping logs is log events.
 They are used normally to group them eg. by purpose - eg. updating an entity, starting controller action, not finding entity etc.
 To define them you need to provide a standardized list of int event ids.
 Eg.

 ```csharp